bmanders716/bmanders716.github.io/cookbook.md

 truffle.

-Fillets of Sole ‡ la MaÓtre d'HÙtel.
+Fillets of Sole ‡†¨a MaÓ¥≤e d'H‰¥•l.

 _Ingredients_--Fillets of sole.
                Lemon juice and salt.

-_Method._--Roll or fold the fillets, and cook like the Sole _‡ la Rouennaise_.
+_Method._--Roll or fold the fillets, and cook like the Sole _‡†¨a Rouennaise_.

 Cover them with the same sauce as in the last recipe, using chopped